yottalabsai/nunchaku/app/flux.1/t2i/README.md

   - For FLUX.1-schnell, the defaults are 4 steps and a guidance scale of 0.
   - For FLUX.1-dev, the defaults are 50 steps and a guidance scale of 3.5.
 * By default, the script measures the end-to-end latency for generating a single image.
 To measure the latency of a single DiT forward step instead, use the `--mode step` flag.
-* Specify the number of warmup and test runs using `--warmup_times` and `--test_times`.
+* Specify the number of warmup and test runs using `--warmup-times` and `--test-times`.
 The defaults are 2 warmup runs and 10 test runs.

 ## Quality Results